 All these areas grow fruit and vegetables and provide most of the organic produce that is used in the Heligan kitchen and cafés, so it’s well worth checking out.

 Then you have the pleasure gardens which are just for admiring.
-One of my favourite places to explore in the summer was there fabulous Sundial Garden.
+One of my favourite places to explore in the summer was their fabulous Sundial Garden.

 It reminded me a lot of The Secret Garden movie from the 90s.
 Anyone who watched it will know just how exciting it feels to find hidden doorways and tunnels leading to garden spaces.
 It’s like the ultimate throwback.
 They made a remake recently!

 As you wander around you can take in SO much colour from the flowers that grow around here.
 It felt like endless rows of pretty petals and it smelt amazing.

 The Pencalenik Greenhouse was also something that I loved to see, which was a fabulous glass house full of potted plants!